Zylez/mantech-wiki/docs/faq/index.md

 ### Are we interested in expanding the range of our advertisement?
 - Not at the moment for reasons answered in the question prior.

-### Why is the webpage so scuffed?
+### Do I need the resource pack?
-- Because the server is too cool and we like things balanced.
+- No, not at all.
+It's used to render ModelEngine entities, but they are only used for testing purposes at the moment.

 ### Is there a Discord server?
 - Yes, there is.
 However, invitations are only handed out individually and personally.
 You may ask any moderator for an invite.
 While there is an #activity channel, neither your chat or commands are visible there.